We Offer Laparoscopic Cardiomyotomy in Brisbane

-Laparoscopic cardiomyotomy refers to keyhole surgery to divide the lower oesophageal sphincter muscle, usually performed for achalasia.
+Laparoscopic cardiomyotomy, or Achalasia, refers to keyhole surgery to divide the lower oesophageal sphincter muscle, usually performed for achalasia.
 A gentle fundoplication is performed to reduce the risk of reflux.
 The procedure requires a 1 – 2 night stay in hospital.
 Local anaesthetic in the incisions and abdominal cavity means that pain is minimal.

 Depending on the type of achalasia you have, swallowing will usually be significantly improved by surgery.